omahs/eigenlayer/README.md

 ### List keys

-You can also list you created key using
+You can also list your created keys using

 ```bash
 eigenlayer operator keys list